meverett1167/bados-sg-agility-2018/docs/bados/intro.rst

 F5 BIG-IP Base Configuration Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Complete the following steps to get you F5 BIG-IP's configured and ready to complete remaining lab steps.
+Complete the following steps to get your F5 BIG-IP's configured and ready to complete remaining lab steps.

 ..
-TODO::should we just do this advance?
+TODO:: should we just do this advance?

 1. Open the Chrome browser and log into the |bip| GUI to verify the
    |bip| is up.